 The Festival seeks to bring an international visual artist to Pensacola each year.
 If you are interested or know an artist who might be, please see the Call for Entries.

-2017: Yume Matsuo, artist from Wakayama, Japan who creates "circle" drawings
+2017: Yume Matsuo, an artist from Wakayama, Japan who creates "circle" drawings

 2016: Diego Carbajal, a Peruvian artist/silversmith who creates sculpture.